mhutter/hutter.io/_posts/2016-02-02-make-all-dev-domains-resolve-to-localhost.md

 It's time for my yearly blog post, so let's get started!

+**Update 2018/07/13** _Both Chrome and Firefox now [enforces HTTPS on all `.dev` (and `.foo`) domains via a preloaded HSTS header](https://ma.ttias.be/chrome-force-dev-domains-https-via-preloaded-hsts/).
+This means that you have to use something else for your development environment.
+Or even better, make sure your app does native HTTPS!
+If you think "my app doesn't need HTTPS, I don't handle any information" you should read [Troy Hunts excellent "Here's Why Your Static Website Needs HTTPS"](https://www.troyhunt.com/heres-why-your-static-website-needs-https/)._

 Some development environments use *.dev-domains which point to localhost.
 Creating a hosts-entry for every single domain is not an elegant solution, so let's do something easier: let's use dnsmasq to resolve ALL .dev-domains to localhost!

 _Tested on CentOS 7, but should work similarly for other Linuxes._